 COMING SOON: The Reign of Renewables

 Coal is dead.
 There are just a few coal companies, and the politicians they own, who are still in denial over the fact.
-The number of people employed by the mining industry has been shrinking steadily for years as the number of jobs in other energy sectors has mushroomed—most notably in renewables.
+The number of people employed by the mining industry has been shrinking steadily for years as the number of jobs in other energy sectors has mushroomed—most notably wind and solar.

 Will homesteaders, who have a long-held admiration for creating their own power off-grid, choose to connect to the grid if it means cleaner power for all?
 What about if it turns out that cleaner power for all is even cheaper?

 Perhaps you’re thinking, “What’s less expensive and more environmentally friendly than having your own solar photovoltaic system?”
 How about being connected to a grid, so you don’t have to replace your batteries every few years?
-Some rural electric co-ops already produce power cheaply enough that it becomes difficult or impossible for their members to justify the cost of home solar or wind generation units.
+Some rural electric co-ops already produce power cheaply enough that it becomes difficult or impossible for their members to justify the cost of home solar or wind generation units, even at todays low costs.
 If current plans to replace coal power plants with natural gas and renewables come to fruition, we could expect to see these costs drop even lower.

 COMING SOON: The Best of Both Worlds.